-Unit: NI\$ thousand Accounting Firm Name of CPA CPA's Audit Period Audit Fee Non-audit Fee Remark Fang-Wen Lee 01/01/2022 651 Non-audit fees were the service charge for Shih-Chieh Huang 03/31/2022 entity compliance and governance services.
-Ernst & Young, Fang-Wen Lee Non-audit fees were Taiwan 04/01/2022 1,953 261 the service charge for entity compliance and Guo-Sen Hung 12/31/2022 governance services and tax compliance services.
+Accounting Firm Name of CPA CPA's Audit Period Audit Fee Non-audit Fee Remark Ernst & Young, Taiwan Fang-Wen Lee Guo-Sen Hung 01/01/2023 12/31/2023 2,228 159 Non-audit fees were the service charge for entity compliance and governance services and tax compliance services.

 - 2. When the Company Changes Its Accounting Firm and the Audit Fees Paid for the Fiscal Year in Which Such Change Took Place Are Lower Than Those for the Previous Fiscal Year, the Amounts of the Audit Fees Before and After the Change and the Reasons Shall Be Disclosed: None. - 3.
-When the Audit Fees Paid for the Current Fiscal Year Are Lower Than Those for the Previous Fiscal Year by 10 Percent or More, the Reduction in the Amount of Audit Fees, Reduction Percentage, and Reason(s) Therefor Shall Be Disclosed: None.
+When the Audit Fees Paid for the Current Fiscal Year Are Lower Than Those for the Previous Fiscal Year by 10 Percent or More, the Reduction in the Amount of Audit Fees, Reduction Percentage, and Reason(s) Therefor Shall Be Disclosed: The audit fees decreased by NT\$376 thousand compared to the previous year, representing a reduction of 14%.
+The primary reason for the difference is the final payment of the audit fees for 2021, which was paid in 2022.